wazuh/wazuh/src/shared_modules/content_manager/README.md

 ## Usage

+The Content Manager counts with a [test tool](./testtool/main.cpp) that can be used to perform tests, try out different configurations, and to better understand the module.

 The input configuration of the Content Manager is described below:

 - `topicName`: Topic name, used to represent the actions being executed.